 This is one of several studies under the IHL Insight Market View series of research that is part of the Retail Executive Advisory Program (REAP) at IHL.
 This study looks at top vendors and what their customers are saying about them for their investment plans in 2017.

-This data is the result of a primary research study and was collected from 73 different larger retail chains with stores in 87 retail segments.
-This data was piggy-backed onto the survey we did that generated the Amazon has a TIGIR by the Tail.
+This data is the result of a primary research study and was collected from 122 different larger retail chains.
+This data was piggy-backed onto the survey we did that generated the Retail Transformation Study.
 The data is a cross-tabbed view of individual vendor’s customers and their responses.
 The manner in which it is written is recommendations from the data to each individual vendor represented based on their data, but there is GREAT competitive value in the data and insight for retailers considering each vendor.
 For it helps them understand why other customers buy their solutions and why.